 Administrative Expenses.
-Administrative expenses, which are paid by the Plan, represent administrative and investment manager fees charged by Fidelity, accountant and audit fees, and recordkeeping fees charged by FIIOC.
+Administrative expenses, which are paid by the Plan, represent administrative, recordkeeping, and investment manager fees charged by Fidelity, as well as accountant and audit fees.
 Brokerage and other investment fees are included as a reduction of the investment return for such investments.
 United performs certain reporting and supervisory functions for the Plan without charge.

 Payment of Benefits.
 Benefit payments to participants are recorded upon distribution.
-Approximately \$390,000 and \$0 were allocated to accounts of persons who had elected to withdraw from the Plan but have not yet been paid at December 31, 2011 and 2010, respectively.
+Approximately \$229,000 and \$390,000 were allocated to accounts of persons who had elected to withdraw from the Plan but have not yet been paid at December 31, 2012 and 2011, respectively.